October 2008 Archives

 Science and Math by Armies of Uncertified Teachers, My Friends

-I would have liked to see more science and technology issues discussed at the presidential debates, things like funding, education, and public policies.
+I would have liked to see more science and technology issues discussed at the presidential debates, things like funding, education, and public policy.
 However, as we all know, the debates are not aimed at scientists, they're aimed at plumbers.1 So Acronym Required had low expectations for meaningful science discussions in the debates and rightly so.
-In the first two debates "science" only got fleeting mention, inevitably paired with "research" and "scientists", and "important".
-Obama said "science" 3 times in the second debate!
+In the first two debates, even the word "science" got fleeting mention.
+It was inevitably paired with the words "research" or "scientists", or "important".
+Obama thrilled us because he said "science" three times in the second debate.

-Republican John McCain also spewed science key words, while managing to appeal as well to the science haters in his base.
-He trashed "bear research" as we discussed here, and he ripped into the money wasted on "an overhead projector at a planetarium in Chicago, Illinois", not just in one debate, but in two.
-"My friends, do we need to spend that kind of money?", he repeated Wednesday night, despite the constellation of criticism from scientists who already disproved his planetarium misrepresentations in the second debate -- here, and here and here and elsewhere.
+Republican John McCain also threw out a couple science key words, and managed to appeal to us as well as the science haters in his base.
+He trashed "bear research" as we previously discussed here, and he went on about the money wasted on "an overhead projector at a planetarium in Chicago, Illinois" -- not just in one debate, but in two.
+"My friends, do we need to spend that kind of money?", he repeated Wednesday night, despite the constellation of criticism from scientists who already disproved his planetarium misrepresentations in the previous debate -- here, and here and here and elsewhere.

 The word "science" got another incidental airing last night when Bob Schieffer posed this question: